Scatterer Recognition for Multi-Modal Intelligent Vehicular Channel Modeling via Synesthesia of Machines: Introduction

 Considering the necessity of exploring SoM mechanism, i.e., mapping relationship, some preliminary work has been conducted.
-The authors in \cite{mapping1} proposed an environment reconstruction method based on LiDAR point clouds, and further explored the mapping relationship between LiDAR point clouds and path loss.
-However, the mapping relationship explored in \cite{mapping1} was limited to sensing and channel large-scale fading.
-As stated in \cite{survey1}, multipath fading, i.e., channel small-scale fading, is a significant factor, which affects communication system design and presents more challenges compared to channel large-scale fading.
-To intuitively characterize multipath fading, the concept of scatterers is introduced to model the interaction between radio waves and objects \cite{COST 2100}.
+The authors in \cite{mapping1} proposed an environment reconstruction method and explored the mapping relationship between light detection and ranging (LiDAR) point clouds and path loss.
+The authors in \cite{mapping2} further explored the mapping relationship between the satellite image and path loss, where environmental features were extracted.
+However, the mapping relationships explored in \cite{mapping1,mapping2} were limited to sensing and channel large-scale fading.
+Multipath fading, i.e., channel small-scale fading, is a significant factor, which affects communication system design and presents more challenges compared to channel large-scale fading \cite{survey1}.
+To intuitively characterize multipath fading, the concept of scatterers is introduced to model the interaction between radio waves and objects \cite{xilaren}--\cite{COST 2100}.
 Currently, extensive vehicular channel measurements \cite{mea1}--\cite{mea3} and standardized channel models \cite{COST 2100, 3GPP} have been conducted to explore spatial attributes of scatterers, including their numbers and positions.
 By characterizing the spatial attributes of scatterers, channel non-stationarity and consistency can be modeled through birth-death (BD) process and visibility region (VR) \cite{3GPP}--\cite{model2}.
 Based on the Markov chain, the BD process characterizes the \emph{mathematical relationship} for the variation of the scatterer number, thus capturing channel non-stationarity.
 Based on the geometry, the VR characterizes the \emph{spatial relationship} for the smooth evolution of scatterers, thus capturing channel non-stationarity and consistency.
 Nevertheless, the aforementioned two methods focus on modeling the scatterer variation/evolution statistically.
-In this case, since the \emph{mapping relationship} between objects in physical environment and scatterers in electromagnetic space is ignored, channel non-stationarity and consistency cannot be accurately captured.
+Since the \emph{mapping relationship} between objects in physical environment and scatterers in electromagnetic space is ignored, channel non-stationarity and consistency cannot be accurately captured.
 This results in the inability to model the tight interplay between physical environment and electromagnetic space.
-Although existing vehicular channel models preliminarily capture the variation/evolution of scatterers and channel non-stationarity/consistency by utilizing BD process and VR method, they cannot meet the high-precision requirements of vehicular channel models.
-A high-precision vehicular channel model, which can capture channel non-stationarity and consistency in an environment-embedded manner, i.e., environment-channel non-stationarity and consistency, is urgently required.
+Although vehicular channel models \cite{3GPP}--\cite{model2} captured the variation/evolution of scatterers and channel non-stationarity/consistency by BD process and VR method, they cannot meet the high-precision requirement due to the consideration of uni-modal RF communication information.
+Our previous work in \cite{LA-GBSM} attempted to utilize the multi-modal information from communication and LiDAR devices, and further proposed a LiDAR-aided geometry-based stochastic modeling (LA-GBSM).
+However, the mapping relationship between physical environment and electromagnetic space was ignored, and thus the capturing of channel non-stationarity and consistency possessed limited coupling with the environment \cite{LA-GBSM}.
+Therefore, it is essential to propose a multi-modal intelligent vehicular channel model, which captures channel non-stationarity and consistency closely coupled with the environment, i.e., environment-channel non-stationarity and consistency, by exploring the mapping relationship.